Codelicious100/Codelicious100/README.md

     <img src="run.gif" height="40"/>
 </h1>

-- 🌱 I’m currently learning prompt engineering
+- 🌱 I’m currently working on prompt engineering
 - 🔭 I’m looking to collaborate on an SaaS project!
 - 💬 Don't hesitate to give me a business proposal :)
 - 📫 How to reach me: codelicious.yt@gmail.com